Guidance for owners, operators and masters of vessels on inland waters, explaining the classifications and how to apply for categorisation.

 Your application to your local Marine Office needs to be fully supported with:

-- supporting letter from the local harbour or navigation authority
+- Supporting letter from the local Harbour/Navigation Authority, as applicable.

 More about significant wave heights

 For your application, you must also give evidence showing how the significant wave height has been established.

 In each category, a maximum significant wave height has been given.
 Your evidence needs to show that the wave height does not go above this limit at a representative point (or points) in the area you wish to have categorised or re-categorised.